-A continuous time Bayesian network (CTBN) is a factored representation of a Markov process (Nodelman, Shelton, & Koller, 2002).
+A CTBN is a factored representation of a Markov process [1].
 This representation has two components: an initial distribution over the variables in the model, and a set of conditional intensity matrices (CIMs) for each variable.
-The factorization is achieved by taking advantage of conditional independences, which are encoded using a directed graph whose node's represent the variables in the process.
+The factorization is achieved by taking advantage of conditional independencies, which are encoded using a directed graph, the nodes of which represent the variables in the process.
 Each CIM is an intensity matrix conditioned on an instantiation of the node's parents.
 The CTBN formulation provides a framework that can model time directly in a way that other temporal models, such as dynamic Bayesian networks, cannot.

 Although CTBNs have been successfully used to model system change over time, the framework does have practical limitations.
-In particular, the computational efficiency achieved by CTBNs is rooted in its exploitation of the Markov property, and these efficiency gains are reliant on the use of exponential distributions.
+In particular, the computational efficiency achieved by CTBNs is rooted in their exploitation of the Markov property, which is reliant on the use of exponential distributions.
 As a consequence, CTBNs in their original form can only describe processes with exponentially distributed duration times.
 This restriction can be very limiting when it comes to modeling real-world domains.
 The desire to retain the computational advantages afforded by CTBNs while simultaneously expanding their scope to describe more complex distributions has motivated the use of phase-type distributions as an extension to the CTBN framework.

 Phase-type distributions, represented by the time until absorption in a Markov process, can be used to closely approximate any positive parametric distribution.
 This versatility, combined with their adherence to the Markov property, makes phase-type distributions especially valuable in the context of CTBNs.
-Recent work has shown that phase-type distributions can be used to extend the expressive power of CTBNs by transforming each state within the CIM into multiple phases, and using the absorbing phase to define an exit distribution to another state in the system (Gopalratnam, Kautz, & Weld, 2005).
+Recent work has shown that phase-type distributions can be used to extend the expressive power of CTBNs by transforming each state within the CIM into multiple phases, and using the absorbing phase to define an exit distribution to another state in the system [2].
 This allows the CTBN to retain the Markov property and the related efficiency gains, while also providing a more expressive model that can approximate a greater number of distributions.
 A more formal treatment of phase-type distributions can be found in Section II-C of this paper.
-To date, work on extending CTBNs through the use of phase-type distributions has focused on the problem of approximating a distribution that describes available data.
-This is achieved by applying expectation maximization algorithms to learn a model that optimizes the log-likelihood of the data.
-While this approach works well in the presence of abundant data, in many practical applications there is not enough data available to describe a distribution sufficiently.
-Fitting a distribution to data requires a minimum amount of data points to measure goodness of fit (Banks, 1998).
-In cases where there is not sufficient data, a viable alternative is to rely on domain knowledge to indicate transition rates with a well-defined probability distribution.
-These distributions are known to describe the behavior of a system accurately and as such we will refer to these welldefined probability distributions as "true" distributions.